 Applying from within or outside the UK?

 Start up applications will typically be made from outside the UK.
-However in limited circumstances, it will be possible to apply to switch to the new route from within the UK.
-Switching will be open to individuals with valid leave to remain under:
+However, in limited circumstances, it will be possible to apply to switch to the new route from within the UK.
+You cannot switch to this visa if you are in the UK under any of the following:

 How to make a Start Up Visa Application